Shannon Rowbury

 Shannon Solares-Rowbury (born September 19, 1984) is an American middle-distance runner from San Francisco, California.
 After competing collegiately for Duke University, she turned professional in 2007.
-Rowbury has represented the United States at the 2008, 2012, and 2016 Summer Olympics.
-She also represented the United States at the World Championships in 2009, 2011, 2013, 2015 and 2017, winning the bronze medal in the 1500 meters in 2009.
+Rowbury has represented the United States at the 2008, 2012, and 2016 Summer Olympics, winning a bronze medal in 2012, becoming the first American woman to win an Olympic medal in the event.
+She also represented the United States at the World Championships in 2009, 2011, 2013, 2015, and 2017, winning the bronze medal in the 1500 meters in 2009.
 In 2015, Rowbury helped set the world record with the U.S. team for the distance medley relay event, and set a then-American record for 1500 meters on July 17, 2015, breaking Mary Slaney's 32 year-old mark with a time of 3:56.29.

 Personal life

 Rowbury was born in San Francisco, California.
 She grew up in the Parkside section of the Sunset District neighborhood in San Francisco.
 In 2002, Rowbury graduated from Sacred Heart Cathedral Preparatory High School in San Francisco.
 Rowbury attended Duke University and studied English and Theater and competed on the cross country and track and field teams for the school.
 In 2007, Rowbury graduated from Duke magna cum laude in English and Theater Studies with a certificate in Film/Video/Digital Studies.
 She completed her master's degree at Duke in May 2008, with an emphasis on Film and Women's Studies.
 In April 2007, Rowbury was diagnosed with a femoral neck stress fracture (hip joint), which abruptly put an end to her collegiate career at Duke University.

 Rowbury married Mexican-American runner Pablo Solares on April 11, 2015.
 She gave birth to their daughter on June 30, 2018.